 Oh the mama pads…love these.
 First, forget the normal size pads.
 Instead get the large overnight pads.
 You can also do these with reusable mama pads.
-Saturate them in witch hazel and stick them in the freezer.
+Saturate each pad with the witch hazel and stick the pads in the freezer.
 I’ve seen other blog posts that say to wrap them in aluminum foil.
 Save yourself the time ~ they work just fine by just putting them in the freezer right after you add the witch hazel.

 Once frozen, use these to provide some soothing relief, reduce inflammation and reduce itching after birth.

-Whether you’re having a homebirth, a hospital birth or birthing in a birth center, you’ll receive a perineal bottle after the birth.
+Whether you’re having a homebirth, a hospital birth or birthing in a birth center, you’ll receive a standard perineal bottle after the birth, but I prefer this one made especially for after birth.
 Keep this little friend with you any time you go pee.
 Have it filled with water, ready for use.
 And then when you go pee, simply squirt it on your perineum to decrease any burning on your sore or wounded areas from the sting of the pee.

 To finish this blog post, I wanted to mention that most importantly, you should be resting your body.
 Most of your day during at least the first week should be spent laying down or comfortably sitting down.

 Also, if using toilet paper is too harsh for you, you can always dampen it first or use cloth during postpartum.